 1) The student must complete the Research Engagement Application Form

+The Psychology Undergraduate Advisor will register the student in the course when both the instructor and the Chair of the UGSC have approved the application.
 The student can use the same supervising instructor for Directed Studies and Research engagement.

 Credit Limits - PSYC 393 (1-3)